 My family and I know only too well the impact of having a stroke.
 I was 38 when I had a hemorrhagic stroke, ten days after the birth of our son.
 The video shows our story.
 This is why I know that the work of the Stroke Association is so vital.
 They help people rebuild their lives after stroke.

-I am passionate about the work that the Stroke Association does, and really hope that we can raise as much as possible to improve the lives of stroke survivors and their families in Wiltshire - while bringing a bit of Christmas magic to Marlborough.
+I am passionate about the work that the Stroke Association does, and really hope that we can continue to raise as much as possible to improve the lives of stroke survivors and their families in Wiltshire - while bringing a bit of Christmas magic to Marlborough.

 Chair of A Celebration of Christmas

 A Celebration of Christmas Committee

-Rachel Inglefield (Chair), Mollie Broadhead, Imogen de Trafford, Rob Green, Anna Hollick, Tans Lawson, Liz Morris,
+Rachel Inglefield (Chair), Harriet Doherty, Rob Green, Anna Hollick, Liz Morris,